FilipDem/Domoticz-iROBOT-ROOMBA-plugin/README.md

 [![](https://www.paypalobjects.com/en_US/BE/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AT4L7ST55JR4A)

 # Domoticz-iROBOT-ROOMBA-plugin
 Domoticz plugin for the support of the iRobot ROOMBA vacuum robot cleaner.
 It is tested with the ROOMBA i7.

 It enables you to manage the following functions:
 * Start/stop cleaning (when stopping, the vacuum cleaner returns automatically to its docking station)
 * Status of the vacuum cleaner (charging, running, docking, ...)
 * Dedicated device for the battery status (Note: the battery status is systematically updated in the "Run" device.
 However on request an additional device is created from version 1.1.0 to give the battery status.
 This additional device is not made visible by default.
 It is required to use "Add device" in the Setup - Devices menu).
+* Device showing the error text returned by the vaccum cleaner

 It could easily extended with other functions, however so far it gives me all I need for my home automation (eg ROOMBA is running while I am not at home).

 The current version of the plugin supports multiple iRobot/Roomba devices (on the same network).
 The devices are created based on the config.ini file (see hereunder).
+The devices are created with names including the names of the vaccum cleaners.
+If you want to change the name of the devices, please see the instructions below.

 The plugin is based on MQTT (https://en.wikipedia.org/wiki/MQTT).